6abd/horus/README.md

-# Project | Sentinel
+# Project | Horus

-## 🚀 About Sentinel
+## 🚀 About Horus

-Sentinel is an all-in-one encompassing tool for investigations assistance, from API leveraging to compiling data too.
+Horus is an all-in-one encompassing tool for investigations assistance, from API leveraging to compiling data too.
 Its your pre-ops buddy!

 ## 🤝 Current Contributors